4F6D/4F6D/README.md

 There's something about **retro tech** that sparks joy!
 The 8-bit sounds, pixelated graphics, and the limited hardware that made us think outside the box — that’s what I love about retro gaming.

-If you also love those *good ol' days*, let's chat! 📞

 ---

 #### 🏆 **Let's Make Some Magic!**